PALESTINE HIJACKED

 comments

-● Clarification about pamphlet bombs:
+● About pamphlet bombs:

 The Irgun in particular was fond of these devices used to dissemiate its propaganda over a wide area.
 The "bomb" would be left in an advatageous location, set to explode after the operative was no longer at the scene.
 The devices could, and did, cause harm to people, but in most cases that was not their actual purpose.
 The term took on a new meaning when some Zionist pamphlets and posters were impreganted with explosive material to harm anyone who tries to burn them.